akitak1290/govtech-api-developer-assignment/README.md

 ```

 This will setup:
-- A MySQL server in a container
+- A MySQL server in a container with a mounted volume for persistent storage
 - Seed the database with initial data (`./seed.sql`)
 - Setup a NodeJS environment and the API server in another container
 - Run the server to listen on port 3000